josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🇮🇷_Data_Wars_IRGC_Edition/README.md

 The question is:

-> Are essential systems across states Iran regards as participating in the war showing a meaningful pattern of intrusion, disruption, data compromise, coercion, or operational degradation?
+> Are essential systems across states Iran regards as participating in the war showing a meaningful pattern of intrusion, disruption, data compromise, coercion, operational degradation, or movement into physical control systems?

 A modern cyber campaign may not arrive as one spectacular national outage.

 It may arrive as:

 - local water systems forced into manual operation;
+- programmable control systems losing trusted remote access;
 - public records removed from state custody;
 - banking disruption that weakens confidence without collapsing payments;
 - health or education systems losing access to data;
 - transport systems taking weeks to recover;
 - repeated breaches that reveal institutional seams;
+- apparently separate incidents using the same exposed technology;
+- geographically distributed attacks producing individually limited effects;
 - or citizens discovering that hostile actors can obtain their data more easily than they can obtain an accountable explanation from their own government.

 Small incidents can accumulate into strategic effect.